Geometric Criticality in Scale-Invariant Networks

-\paragraph*{\textbf{Heterogeneous Networks.}} We now extend our analysis to heterogeneous structures.
-In the case of generic trees, the critical rewiring threshold scales as \( p_{r,c} \sim \mathcal{O}(\nicefrac{1}{N}) \), while link deletion leads to a trivial threshold \( p_{d,c} = 1 \), since the spectral dimension remains unchanged.
-In contrast, DGM networks exhibit more significant and non-trivial behavior.
-For these, we identify critical rewiring and dilution thresholds $p_{r,c}\neq0$ (see SM \cite{SM} for a discussion on the issue) and $p_{d,c}=0.15(5)$, respectively (the percolation threshold is $p_c=0.95(5)$, see SM \cite{SM}).
+\paragraph*{\textbf{Heterogeneous Networks.}} We now extend our analysis to heterogeneous structures. \new{For} generic trees, the critical rewiring threshold scales as \( p_{r,c} \sim \mathcal{O}(\nicefrac{1}{N}) \), while link deletion leads to a trivial threshold \( p_{d,c} = 1 \), since the spectral dimension remains unchanged (see Appendix \ref{RTApp}).
+In contrast, DGM networks exhibit more significant and non-trivial behavior. \new{For these, we identify non-trivial critical thresholds for rewiring and dilution:} $p_{r,c}\neq0$ (see Appendix \ref{DGMApp} for a discussion on the issue) and $p_{d,c}=0.15(5)$, respectively (the percolation threshold is $p_c=0.95(5)$, see Appendix \ref{DGMApp}).
 Figs.~\ref{Het-nets}(a) and (c) show the correlation dimension, $D$, as a function of $p_d$ for DGM and HMN networks.
 In DGM networks, $D$ remains constant up to $p_{d,c}$ and then begins to decrease.
-In particular, these networks show evidence of flowing to the vicinity of an unstable structural fixed point for $p_d=0.75(5)$: as shown in Fig.~\ref{Het-nets}(b), their structure turns out to be analogous to a BA network, following a power-law degree distribution $P(\kappa)\sim\kappa^{-3}$.
+In particular, these networks show evidence of flowing to the vicinity of an unstable structural fixed point for $p_d=0.75(5)$: as shown in Fig.~\ref{Het-nets}(b), their structure converges to that of a Barab\'asi--Albert (BA) network, following a power-law degree distribution $P(\kappa)\sim\kappa^{-3}$.
 Furthermore, the heat capacity stabilizes at $C_0=1$, matching the BA spectral signature \cite{LRG,Poggialini2025} (see Fig.~\ref{Het-nets}(b)).
-In HMNs, a similar decay in $D$ is observed beyond the corresponding $p_{d,c}$.
+In HMNs (see Appendix \ref{HMNApp} for further analysis), a similar decay in $D$ is observed beyond the corresponding $p_{d,c}$.
 However, unlike DGM networks, after the percolation threshold, $D$ stabilizes at the RT spectral dimension, $d_{s}=4/3$.
 The absence of hubs prevents the system from flowing close to the BA unstable fixed point reported in the DGM case.